Stephanie Hill (model)

-Stephanie Hill (born 8 January 1995) is an English academic, singer, actress, model, dancer and beauty pageant titleholder who won Miss England 2017.
+Stephanie Hill (born 8 January 1995) is an English model, equestrian and beauty pageant titleholder who won Miss England 2017.
 She represented England at Miss World 2017 held in Sanya, China on 18 November 2017 and was 2nd runner-up.
-She also competed at Miss Universe Great Britain 2020.
+She competed at Miss Universe Great Britain 2020.

 Early life

 She was born in Sheffield, England.
 She graduated from the Sheffield Hallam University with a First Class Bachelor of Science Degree with Honours in Radiotherapy and Oncology, as well as graduating from University of Sheffield with a master's degree in Translational Oncology.
 She has been placed at Horse of the Year Show.

 Career

 Miss England 2017

 Representing Hope Valley, Hill was crowned Miss England 2017 by outgoing titleholder Elizabeth Grant after bested 49 other delegates at the national finale held at Resorts World Birmingham on 14 July 2017.
 The win qualified her to represent her country at Miss World 2017 which was later held on 18 November 2017 in Sanya, China.